First Dance Lessons to Shine on Your Big Day with a Simple Yet Impressive Wedding Dance

 Choosing the tempo

 Very slow songs are tricky to dance to.
 Also, if timing changes it may confuse the movement.
-By choosing a song not too slow or too fast would give you more steps to learn and be more enjoyable to dance.
-Also, it would be more entertaining for the guests as they can follow your first dance with ease.
+By choosing a song not too slow and not too fast would be more enjoyable to dance.
+Also, it would be more entertaining for the guests as they can follow your first dance steps with ease.

-Example, I Don't Want to Miss a Thing by Aerosmith has sudden and quick rhythm changes especially towards the second part.
+Example, I Don't Want to Miss a Thing by Aerosmith has sudden and quick rhythm changes especially towards the second half.

 Choosing your first song from a variety songs